 It is therefore essential that the Domestic Abuse Commissioner's office is resourced to extend its work to cover a range of post-death investigations beyond DHRs, in particular IOPC and inquest outcomes.

-We refer to the cases of MV and Anne-Marie Nield at the end of this submission, which illustrate the limitations in the DHR process raised here.
+We refer to the cases of Anne-Marie Nield and MV below, which illustrate the limitations in the DHR process raised here.